ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Introduction

-As large language models (LLMs) become embedded in global communication, they increasingly engage with users from diverse cultural backgrounds.
-However, most LLMs are trained primarily on English-language data, leading to an over-representation of Western perspectives and an under-representation of culturally specific concepts. \citep{cao-etal-2023-assessing, naous-etal-2024-beer}.
+As large language models (LLMs) become embedded in global communication, they increasingly engage with users from diverse cultures.
+However, most LLMs are trained primarily on English-language data, leading to an over-representation of Western perspectives and an under-representation of cultural-specific concepts~\citep{cao-etal-2023-assessing, naous-etal-2024-beer}.
 This bias not only limits their effectiveness in culturally grounded applications \cite{Nguyen2024Mango}, but also risks ethical issues and inappropriate responses (e.g., suggesting drinking wine after Maghrib prayer~\cite{naous-etal-2024-beer}).
-Ensuring LLMs are culturally aware is crucial for fostering diversity and effective communication in today’s AI ecosystem. \cite{hershcovich-etal-2022-challenges}.
-Full retraining, however, is prohibitive: frontier models consume hundreds of petaFLOPs-days and tens of millions of dollars \cite{10.5555/3600270.3602446}, exacerbating carbon costs and the global ‘‘AI compute divide’’ \cite{faiz2024llmcarbon}.
-Parameter-efficient fine-tuning (LoRA, QLoRA) touches <1\% of weights and slashes compute demands, yet still needs culture-rich data \cite{Hu2021LoRALA, 10.5555/3666122.3666563}.
+Ensuring LLMs are culturally aware is crucial for fostering diversity and effective communication in today’s AI ecosystem~\cite{hershcovich-etal-2022-challenges}.
+Full retraining, however, is prohibitive: frontier models consume hundreds of petaFLOPs-days and tens of millions of dollars \cite{10.5555/3600270.3602446}, exacerbating carbon costs and the global ``AI compute divide'' \cite{faiz2024llmcarbon}.
+Parameter-efficient fine-tuning (LoRA, QLoRA) touches <1\% of weights and substantially reduces compute demands, yet still needs culture-rich data \cite{Hu2021LoRALA, 10.5555/3666122.3666563}. {Moreover, prior work~\cite{li2024culturellm} shows that training one universal model for all cultures is challenging and often less effective than culturally tailored models, as cultural knowledge can conflict or intertwine.
+We adopt the same view that culture-specific models are central to cultural alignment.}